clintonboys/clintonboys.com/content/now/index.md

 ## Work

 I've been working at [Via](http://ridewithvia.com) since 2018, doing all sorts of different and interesting stuff, mostly related to algorithms and data science and then building interesting and useful products around these things.
-Lately I am spending a lot of time on more "core" engineering projects, with a focus on system design, performance, visibility and efficiency at scale.
+Lately, alongside managing a team of very talented folks, I am spending a lot of time on more "core" engineering projects, with a focus on system design, performance, visibility and efficiency at scale.

 ## Thinking about AI